 Prizes & Awards

-Every finisher will receive a commemorative medal and there will also be special awards for the following:
+Every finisher will receive a commemorative 25th anniversary medal.
+There will also be distinctive awards for the following:

 |1st man (irrespective of age)||1st woman (irrespective of age)|